marmelab/FakeRest/README.md

 ### REST Server

-The REST syntax is implemented by a Server object.
-It takes a normalized request and returns a normalized response.
-Adapters rely on the server to handle the REST API.
+Adapters transform requests to a normalized format, pass them to a server object, and transform the normalized server response into the format expected by the mocking library.

+The server object implements the REST syntax.
+It takes a normalized request and exposes a `handle` method that returns a normalized response.
 FakeRest currently provides only one server implementation: `SimpleRestServer`.

 You can specify the server to use in an adapter by passing the `server` option: